Why do I keep getting cystitis?

 • Wiping back to front, instead of front to back

-Those with a weakened immune system, such as the elderly, are at an increased risk of infection.
+Individuals with a weakened immune system, such as the elderly, are at a higher risk of infection.

-While some of these are impossible to avoid, being mindful of some of these points may help reduce your risk of another bout of cystitis.
+While some of these are unavoidable, being mindful of these points may help reduce your risk of another bout of cystitis.

-How Can I Decrease My Changes of Getting Cystitis?
+How Can I Decrease My Chances of Getting Cystitis?

-The best way to decrease your chances of getting cystitis again are mostly to do with flushing out and preventing a build up of bacteria.
+The best way to decrease your chances of getting cystitis again is largely about flushing out and preventing the buildup of bacteria.
 Try the following tips:

 • Avoid using scented soaps on intimate areas